1. The definition of being ‘affected by ghosts’

 Once the weakness is being displayed by the person, the ghost makes its move.
 The following are a few points wherein a ghost finds it conducive to make an entry into the person’s consciousness.

+Transition times.
 It has been observed that ghosts are most active during the transitory times like the twilight zone between day and night, the new moon day and full moon day between the waxing and waning phases of moon, eclipses, etc. These are periods with highest likelihood of people being possessed.
-We will cover the reasons why this happens in a separate article.

 Step 3: Creation of a centre (consolidation of the breach)